Fort Lauderdale Child Injury Lawyers

 Dog bites.
 Young children are often unable to tell when a dog’s behavior means they shouldn’t go near.
 Children who are bitten by dogs also tend to sustain more serious injuries than adults who are bitten because they are often at face level with the attacking dog.
 Dog bites can cause permanent scarring and often make a child fear dogs for the rest of their life.
 If your child is bitten by a dog that was improperly restrained or allowed to run loose in the neighborhood, contact Lawlor, White & Murphey to learn what legal action you can take.

 We Want to Make South Florida Safer for Children

-At Lawlor, White & Murphey, our mission is to uphold the rights of accident victims who have been harmed by the recklessness or negligence of individuals, insurance companies, or corporations.
+At Lawlor, White & Murphey, our Fort Lauderdale Child Injury Lawyers are dedicated to upholding the rights of accident victims who have been harmed by the recklessness or negligence of individuals, insurance companies, or corporations.
 Representing children in personal injury cases can be challenging, but we’re particularly passionate about speaking up for those who can’t speak for themselves.
 We can’t undo the accidents that have already happened, but we can help ensure that parents get the monetary compensation necessary to help their children recover and hold negligent parties responsible so that they don’t cause the same type of accident again.

 We know it can be hard to think about finding legal help when your child has been seriously injured or even killed, but we hope you’ll turn to Lawlor, White & Murphey in order to help make South Florida safer for your own children and the entire community.
 With over 55 years of practicing personal injury law between our four partners, we have the kind of resources, knowledge, and trial experience you need in your child’s injury case.
 Contact us today.
 Your initial consultation is free and we won’t expect you to pay us anything until we get monetary compensation for your family.
 Our first concern is helping you and your child get the financial help you need to recover.